tchajed/sys-verif-fa25/docs/notes/rocq-intro.md

 Now let's prove something more interesting: every day has a previous day.

 Think-pair-share and come up with an informal proof strategy.
-Then I'll show how to translate it to a Coq proof.
+Then I'll show how to translate it to a Rocq proof.

 ```coq
 Lemma every_day_has_prev : forall d, exists d', next_day d' = d.